How to experimentally evaluate the adiabatic condition for quantum annealing: Results for strong non-adiabatic transitions

 First, the secondary peaks are usually smaller than the target peaks.
-In Fig.~\ref{fig:power-spectrum-npos1num3-add}, except a few points, the target peaks are the highest in this frequency region.
-Second, from the fitting results by the Eq.~\eqref{eq:hyperbolic-curve}, we can distinguish the target peaks from the secondary peaks (For example, the slope of the target peaks are given as $\frac{d\Omega_{\mathrm{ana}}(\omega)}{d\omega}\simeq 1$ for a large $\omega$, while the slope of the secondary peaks are twice larger than this.)
-Third, the $\lambda$ dependence of the peak height is different.
-The height of the target peaks scales as $\lambda ^{2}$ while that of the secondary peak scale as $\lambda^{4}$, and this let us know which is the target peak by sweeping $\lambda$.
-Actually, in Fig.~\ref{fig:power-spectrum-npos1num3-add}, we plot the spectrum by choosing a smaller $\lambda$, and show that the secondary peak becomes almost invisible compared to the target peak.
+As shown in Fig.~\ref{fig:power-spectrum-npos1num3-add}, except for a few points, the target peaks are the highest in this frequency region.
+Second, from the fitting results by Eq.~\eqref{eq:hyperbolic-curve}, we can distinguish the target peaks from the secondary peaks (for example, the slope of the target peaks is given by $\frac{d\Omega_{\mathrm{ana}}(\omega)}{d\omega}\simeq 1$ for large $\omega$, while the slope of the secondary peaks is twice as large).
+Third, the $\lambda$-dependence of the peak height is different.
+The height of the target peaks scales as $\lambda ^{2}$, while that of the secondary peaks scales as $\lambda^{4}$, and this lets us identify the target peaks by sweeping $\lambda$.
+As shown in Fig.~\ref{fig:power-spectrum-npos1num3-add}, we plot the spectrum by selecting a smaller $\lambda$, and we show that the secondary peak becomes nearly invisible compared to the target peak.